-What is an AI Employee
+What is a GIZIN AI Agent

 A Third Option Beyond AI Tools